 Museum Victoria’s Discovery Centre can help you identify many animals and features computers with free internet access and reference materials.
 Museum Victoria’s online identification resources and field guides include:

 Queensland Museum’s Discovery Centre can help you identify many animals.
-Helpful and knowledgeable Queensland Museum staff are on hand to welcome your questions and encourage discovery.
+Queensland Museum staff are on hand to welcome your questions and encourage discovery.
 Queensland Museum’s online identification resources and field guides include:

 Western Australian Museum experts can help you identify many animals.
 Western Australian Museum’s online identification resources include: